developit/rollup-plugin-preserve-shebang/README.md

 > Automatically preserve a shebang in your entry file.

-If you're building CLI's with Rollup, this will fix your npm `bin` from being broken. 🥳
+If you're building CLIs with Rollup, this will fix your npm `bin` from being broken. 🥳

 ## How it works

-Since shebangs are not valid Javascript syntax (they are instructions for the operating system's command-line interpreter), they need to be removed before rollup can continue bundling.
-This plugin works by first removing the shebang defined in your entry file, then letting rollup bundle your project normally, and then re-inserting the shebang after the build is complete.
-Thus, *preserving* your shebang.
+Since shebangs are not valid JavaScript syntax (they are instructions for the operating system's command-line interpreter) and can cause issues if interpreted as JavaScript code by the bundler, so they need to be removed before Rollup can continue bundling.
+This plugin works by first removing the shebang defined in your entry file, then letting Rollup bundle your project normally, and then re-inserting the shebang after the build is complete, thus *preserving* your shebang.

 ## Installation